Manage and Transfer iPhone or iPad Photos and Videos with iMazing

 iMazing's Photos tool was completely rebuilt in 2020.
 The videos embedded below showcase iMazing's main photo management features:

 Connect your iPhone, iPad or iPod touch to your computer and click the Photos icon. iMazing will start loading your photo library straight from your mobile device and let you browse it while it's still loading thumbnails in the background.
 If you've already paired your iOS device with iMazing, you can even access your device's photo library via Wi-Fi, no USB connection required.

 1.1 Library View

 This is the default view iMazing displays once it has loaded your iOS device's photo library.
 It features the following components:

 Here, you can select which album or smart album to browse.
-You can also export entire albums by drag and dropping them to your desktop, or by opening a context menu on an album with a secondary click.
-Some albums have unique specifcities:
+You can also export entire albums by dragging and dropping them to your desktop, or by opening a context menu on an album with a secondary click.
+Some albums have unique specificities: